German Patent and Trade Mark Office: History

 The Reich Patent Office came under Nazi political party pressure as well.
-One of Adolf Hitler’s chauffeurs, Anton Loibl, invented the idea of attaching small pieces of glass to the pedals of bicycles, that would reflect the lights of approaching cars.
+One of Adolf Hitler’s chauffeurs, Anton Loibl, invented the idea of attaching small pieces of glass that would reflect the lights of approaching cars to the pedals of bicycles.
 In 1936, word of this invention came to the SS, and they decided to form a partnership with Loibl to market his idea.
 However, the idea was not all that novel, and a similar safety device had already been applied for as a patent.
 “But this competitor lacked something very important- the SS as a business partner.
 His patent application was buried.
 Loibl’s sailed through, and in 1938 Heinrich Himmler used his supreme authority as head of the German police to pass a new traffic law.
 This required all German bicycles to be equipped with Loibl’s reflective pedal… in 1938 alone, the SS received a tidy 77,740 reichsmarks from the bicycle pedal proceeds.”

 In the last months of the war, many of the technical records of the German Patent Office were widely dispersed throughout Germany to preserve them from the Allied firebombing of Berlin.
 “One set of copies of the pending 180,000 patent applications were taken into eastern Germany where they were later lost by fire.
 The technical library of 300,000 volumes and the records of the secret patents were moved to Heringen, near Kassel, and 3,000 valuable reference books were sent through Czechoslovakia to Bavaria.
 Part of the Trademark records were moved to another building in Berlin where they were lost also by fire.
 Some of the technical personnel remained at the Patent Office in Berlin, some went to Heringen and others were scattered throughout Germany.
 The Patent Office building in Berlin was about one-third destroyed by a heavy bombing attack on 5 February 1945.
 US and British representatives reached Heringen in May 1945 and found some 50 former patent employees at work restoring and re-classifying the patent indexes and examination material.
 The library and the register of secret patents were located in a potash mine in Heringen.
 However, the files of the secret applications and patents had been burned upon orders of the German government shortly before the arrival of the US troops… The technical library has been moved from the potash mine in Heringen and is again available to the public.
 The library is equipped with 12 miles of new metal shelves which provide space for about 500,000 volumes.”